 - In reality, this is not ROT.

-The key technology to identify the ROT and perform the remediation actions is File Analysis.
-It is also a tool that is key to establishing visibility through Dark Content laying around in the infrastructure – something you need for compliance with privacy laws such as GDPR.
+The key technology to identify the ROT and perform the remediation actions is a File Analytics software, this tool will establish visibility through Dark Content laying around in the infrastructure – something you need for compliance with privacy laws such as GDPR.